Division of Innovative Care Research

 To facilitate diagnosis of lung cancer; combined perspectives from the perceived and the biological body

-The study examines how subjective experiences can be linked to clinical, metabolic and molecular changes, to facilitate early detection of lung cancer.
+The Patient EXperience of their bodily changes for Lung Cancer investigation (PEX-LC) examines how subjective experiences can be linked to clinical, metabolic and molecular changes, to facilitate early detection of lung cancer.

-Researchers: Lars E Eriksson (PI), Carol Tishelman (professor), Britt-Marie Bernhardson (project Leader), Janne Lehtiö (professor), Maria Pernemalm (research assistant), Sara Runesdotter (statistician), Adrian Levitsky (postdoc.).
+Researchers: Lars E Eriksson (PI), Carol Tishelman (professor), Maria Pernemalm (assistant professor), Janne Lehtiö (professor),

 In the project we have investigated how people with cancer experience that their taste and smell senses are affected in different stages of their cancer disease.
 We have also related this to other problems, well-being and food intake.